-On November 9, 2020, the Company entered into a Loan and Security Agreement ("Loan Agreement") with Silicon Valley Bank ("SVB").
-On October 29, 2021, the Company entered into a First Amendment to Loan and Security Agreement ("First Amendment") with SVB which amended certain terms of the Loan Agreement including, but not limited to, increasing the amount of the revolving line of credit from \$4.0 million to \$6.0 million, and extending the maturity date to November 7, 2022.
+On November 9, 2020, the Company entered into a Loan and Security Agreement ("Agreement") with Silicon Valley Bank ("SVB").

+On October 29, 2021, the Company entered into a First Amendment to Loan and Security Agreement ("First Amendment" and together with the Agreement, the "Loan Agreement") with SVB which amended certain terms of the Agreement including, but not limited to, increasing the amount of the revolving line of credit from \$4.0 million to \$6.0 million, and extending the maturity date to November 7, 2022.
 The First Amendment provided the Company with a senior secured credit facility for up to \$6.0 million available on a revolving basis ("Revolving LOC").
 Outstanding principal under the Revolving LOC accrued interest at a floating rate per annum equal to the greater of (i) Prime Rate plus two and a half percent (2.50%), or (ii) five and three-quarters percent (5.75%).
-The Company paid a non-refundable commitment fee of \$15,000 upon execution of the Loan Agreement and an additional non-refundable commitment fee of \$22,500 in connection with the First Amendment.
-On June 23, 2022, the Company entered into a Second Amendment to Loan and Security Agreement ("Second Amendment" and together with the Loan Agreement and First Amendment the "Amended Loan Agreement") with Silicon Valley Bank ("SVB"), which amended certain terms of the Loan and Security Agreement dated November 9, 2020, as amended on October 29, 2021, including but not limited to, (i) to increase the amount of the revolving line of credit to \$8.0 million, (ii) to change the financial covenants of the Company from tangible net worth of the Company to adjusted EBITDA (as defined in the Second Amendment) on a trailing six (6) month basis and liquidity ratio certified as of the end of each month pursuant to the calculations set forth therein, and (iii) to allow for the assignment and transfer by SVB of all of its obligations, rights and benefits under the Agreement and Loan Documents (as defined in the Agreement and except for the Warrants).
+The Company paid a non-refundable commitment fee of \$15,000 upon execution of the Agreement and an additional non-refundable commitment fee of \$22,500 in connection with the First Amendment.

+On June 23, 2022, the Company entered into a Second Amendment to Loan and Security Agreement ("Second Amendment" and together with the Loan Agreement,, the "Second Amended Loan Agreement") with SVB, which amended certain terms of the Loan Agreement , including but not limited to, (i) increasing the amount of the revolving line of credit to \$8.0 million, (ii) changing the financial covenants of the Company from one based on tangible net worth to another based on adjusted EBITDA (as defined in the Second Amendment) on a trailing six (6) month basis and liquidity ratio certified as of the end of each month pursuant to the calculations set forth therein, and (iii) allowing for the assignment and transfer by SVB of all of its obligations, rights and benefits under the Agreement and Loan Documents (as defined in the Agreement and except for the Warrants).

 In addition, under the Second Amendment, the interest rate terms for the outstanding principal under the Revolving LOC were amended to accrue interest at a floating per annum rate equal to the greater of either (A) Prime Rate plus three and one-half of one percent (3.50%) or (B) seven and one-half of one percent (7.50%).
 Interest payments are due monthly on the last day of the month.
-In addition, the Company is required to pay a quarterly unused facility fee equal to one-quarter of one percent (0.25%) per annum of the average daily unused portion of the \$8.0 million commitment under the Revolving LOC, depending upon availability of borrowings under the Revolving LOC.
-Pursuant to the Second Amendment, the Company paid SVB a non-refundable amendment fee of Five Thousand Dollars (\$5,000.00) and SVB's legal fees and expenses incurred in connection with the Second Amendment.
+In addition, the Company is required to pay a quarterly unused facility fee equal to one-quarter of one percent (0.25%) per annum of the average daily unused portion of the \$8.0 million commitment under the SVB Credit Facility, depending upon availability of borrowings under the Revolving LOC.
+Pursuant to the Second Amendment, the Company paid SVB a non-refundable amendment fee of \$5,000 and SVB's legal fees and expenses incurred in connection with the Second Amendment.